Activiti/activiti-cloud/example-runtime-bundle/README.md

 # example-runtime-bundle

-Example Runtime Bundle
-This repository contains an Example Runtime Bundle used by the Activiti Cloud Examples.
+This repository contains an Example Runtime Bundle used by the Activiti Cloud Example.